SwethaRedd/Restaurant-App/src/assignment.md

   **. react-router-dom**
   Whenever you have to develop routes, we need to create Routing configuration.
-  You import this this {createBrowserRouter} named config from the "react-router-dom". and react-router-dom has this RouterProvider which will provide the routing config to our App.So we need to import that from teh react-router-dom
+  You import this {createBrowserRouter} named config from the "react-router-dom". and react-router-dom has this RouterProvider which will provide the routing config to our App.So we need to import that from the react-router-dom

   Ex:
   import {createBrowserRouter, RouterProvider} from "react-router-dom"